 If no JMX credentials are used, you must set these arguments to false.

-You must include the path to the Enterprise Manager custom jar files,
+You must include the path to both Enterprise Manager custom jar files,

 The location of the .jar files may change based on the plugin version.